7Block Labs

 uint256 largeVar;

-• Impact: Achieves better packing, reducing storage slots used and gas consumption.
+• Impact: This leads to smarter packing, which means you’ll use fewer storage slots and cut down on gas consumption.

 3. Gas-Optimized Data Structures